CAS in Forensic Imaging and Virtopsy® UZH

 Module content distribution across modules I, II and III

 While the pre-course only covers software use skills, modules 1 and 2 are thought as general introduction and method demonstration, and to give participants workshop-like hands on experiences about various aspects.
-The module III however gets participants deep into practical use aspects, where own cases are examined in considerable numbers and participants, under guidance, build their own first visual documentations.
+The module III however gets participants into practical aspects.

 Module III – target audience